 There are many ways to make Lazarakia.
 Although fresh is best, you may certainly bake them ahead of time, and they freeze well.

 Here is our own family recipe.
 It’s a bit different from the recipe on YouTube (seen near bottom of page), but it makes approximately the same quantity of Lazarakia buns as described in the video – depending of course… on the forms’ shapes and sizes.
 We basically do the same dough preparation as in the video.
-However, we prefer to braid the Lazarakia and use peppercorns for the eyes, instead of whole clove sticks.
+We make it a 3 braid and use peppercorns for the eyes (which are easier and safer to chew), instead of using whole clove sticks.

 Ingredients